 - Avoid situations that may injure your skin, especially if you have swelling from circulatory problems.

 - Wear sturdy, well-fitting shoes or slippers with loose-fitting cotton socks.
 Avoid walking barefoot in areas where you do not have a good idea about what you are walking on, for example, in garages, on a littered beach, or in the woods.

 - If you do injure your skin, wash the area with soap and water and check to make sure that the injury is getting better over the next several days.

 - Certain injuries may be at greater risk factors for infection than others.
-You may need to take antibiotics to prevent infection or have other preventive care, such as a tetanus vaccine.
+You may need to have a tetanus vaccine.
 Be sure to contact your doctor if you have injuries such as these:

 - Animal or human bites

 - Puncture injuries deeper than a ½ inch, such as stepping on a nail

 - Crushed tissue that bleeds, burns that blister, frostbite, or deep injuries with dirt in them